Samuel John Hazo

-Samuel John Hazo (born 19 July 1928) is a poet, playwright, fiction novelist, and the founder and director of the International Poetry Forum in Pittsburgh, Pennsylvania.
+Samuel John Hazo (born 19 July 1928) is a poet, playwright, fiction novelist, and the founder and director emeritus of the International Poetry Forum in Pittsburgh, Pennsylvania.
 He is also McAnulty Distinguished Professor of English Emeritus at Duquesne University, where he taught for forty-three years.

 Early life and education

 Hazo was born in Pittsburgh, Pennsylvania in 1928 to refugee parents, a Lebanese mother and an Assyrian father from Jerusalem.
 From 1950 until 1957 Hazo served in the United States Marine Corps, completing his tour as a captain.
 He earned his Bachelor of Arts degree magna cum laude from the University of Notre Dame, and obtained his Master of Arts degree from Duquesne University, as well as a doctorate from the University of Pittsburgh.
 He and his wife, Mary Anne, have one son, Samuel Hazo Jr., who is an American composer.

 Life

 As a young boy, Hazo's mother died and he grew closer to his brother, Robert.
 Although their father was alive, the pair were taken into the care of their aunt, who took on the responsibility of raising them.
 Their aunt held education in very high regard, and due to its importance, prioritized it when raising the boys.
 Hazo gives her credit for instilling in him a love for learning as well as inspiring much of his curiosity for writing.

 Hazo first began writing poems during his time as an undergraduate student at the University of Notre Dame, where he originally studied law before switching to English.
 His first few works were written at times of random inspiration or specifically for the purpose of being recognized in literary magazines.
 It was not until his time as a captain in the United States Marine Corps during the time of the Korean War that he began to look back at his previous work as well as reflect on his life – a pivotal point for his work.
 Themes that became much more apparent in his work after that point mainly include things that Hazo considered relevant to his own life: family, Christianity, war, suffering, the absurdities of life, and the mystery of death.